Services

 Costs

 • If the estimated cost is more than $200, a deposit may be required (not to exceed the amount of the estimate), before proceeding with your request.
-The five days to respond to a request does not include the time between a request for a deposit and a response from the requestor.

-• You may request that we estimate in advance the charges for supply the records that you have requested.
+• If requested, an estimate of the charges will be provided prior to supplying the records requested.
 This will allow you to know about any costs upfront, or give you the opportunity to modify your request in an attempt to lower the estimated costs.

 • If money is owed from a previous FOIA request that has remained unpaid for more than 30 days, Henrico County may require payment of the past-due bill before responding to a new FOIA request.